 As of Nov.
 18 at noon, 94 cases have been identified.
 Some of these cases have been laboratory-confirmed, while others are presenting compatible symptoms and epidemiological links to confirmed cases.

-“The health and safety of our community are our highest priorities,” Dr. Kanika Cunningham, Director of the Saint Louis County Department of Public Health, stated in a press release.
+“The health and safety of our community are our highest priorities,” Kanika Cunningham, director of the St. Louis County Department of Public Health, stated in a press release.
 “Our dedicated team, including epidemiologists, environmental health inspectors, and communications staff, has been working around the clock to investigate this outbreak thoroughly and effectively.
 Their expertise and tireless efforts are instrumental in collecting and analyzing data, coordinating with stakeholders, and keeping the public informed.

 “We are working hand in hand with the Rockwood School District, whose cooperation and transparency have been invaluable in advancing this investigation.
 Identifying the source of this outbreak and preventing additional cases requires a collaborative effort, and we deeply appreciate the patience and support of the community as we continue this critical work.
 Rest assured, we remain committed to protecting the health and well-being of all residents and ensuring the safety of our community.”